oceanprotocol/docs/content/tutorials/react-publish-data-set.md

 ## Adding Publishing

-1. Open `src/App.js` in your marketplace dapp from the [React App Setup](/tutorials/react-setup) tutorial.
+1. Open `src/App.js` in your marketplace app from the [React App Setup](/tutorials/react-setup) tutorial.
 2. First lets add asset that we want to publish.
 To do that we need to add the following code after `window.ethereum.enable()` line.

    ```javascript